rveltz/PiecewiseDeterministicMarkovProcesses.jl/docs/src/index.md

 ![TCP](xc2.png)

 ## Basic example with the rejection method
+The previous method is useful when the total rate function varies a lot.
+In the case where the total rate is mostly constant in between jumps, the **rejection method** is more appropriate.

-The rejection method assume some a priori knowledge of the process one wants to simulation.
-In particular, the user must be able to provide a bound on the total rates.
+The **rejection method** assumes some a priori knowledge of the process one wants to simulate.
+In particular, the user must be able to provide a bound on the total rate.
 More precisely, the user must provide a constant bound in between jump.
-In the example above, this is easily done as returning `sum(rate), bound_rejection`.
-Note that this means that in between jumps,
+To use this method, one needs to return `sum(rate), bound_rejection` in the above function `R_tcp!`.
+Note that this means that in between jumps, one have:

 `sum(rate)(t) <= bound_rejection `